MichaelZaniewski/Healthcare-Dataset-Generator/README.md

        ```
        python healthcare_dataset_generator.py   --patients 50000   --today YYYY-MM-DD   --zip-target 5800   --zip-pool-file ".\us_zip_pool_10k_with_state.csv"   --outdir ".\Dataset"
        ```
    - Note: Keep in mind that an adjustment to patient count (Patient table) has an exponential impact on the Visit and Billing tables because its a one-to-many relationship.
 For instance, a 50K patient table may generate 225K records in both the Visit and Billing tables.
+Scale up slowly to ensure your computer can handle the computation.
+Generation may take a while, be patient.
+The validation_summary must rescan all rows and calculate metrics and takes additional time to populate after the tables have been exported to the output folder.

 8. View the Results
    - Your output folder will contain